enricozanardo/wall-e/scripts/README.md

 - When using larger batch sizes, consider increasing the number of curriculum examples to ensure proper level advancement.
 - If you encounter thread deadlocks during training, increase the `--watchdog-timeout` and `--data-threads` values.
 - For large datasets, always use `--auto-resize-vocab` to handle unexpected vocabulary growth.
+- When training on JSON-formatted datasets like TinyStories, be sure to include the `--json-format` parameter.